-My expertise lies in water policy and governance, urban infrastructure and informal development, social justice and cities, transdisciplinary knowledge regimes, and the politics of climate and environmental knowledge mobilization, especially at the science-policy interface.
+My expertise lies in water policy and governance, urban infrastructure and informal development, social justice and cities, transdisciplinary knowledge regimes, and the politics of environmental knowledge and technology, especially at the science-policy interface.
 I draw on approaches in political ecology and science and technology studies (STS), and I draw on feminist theory (including feminist political economy and science studies) to frame my research in Latin America.

 I have two parallel lines of research.
 Building on my theory of tool-power, my current book project examines household water insecurity in Mexico City and how grassroots organizations have emerged to create new kinds of infrastructural models of people, water, and the city.
 Based on a five-year ethnographic study of rainwater harvesting innovation, I explore how rainwater practitioners in Mexico City are replumbing the city (and relations between citizens and the state) in potentially more equitable, resilient, and sustainable ways.
 This project builds on my broader interests in the legal, sociotechnical, and spatial planning challenges associated with institutionalizing new forms of water supply in cities (such as rain or recycled wastewater).
 Past dissertation research, set in the Mexican border city of Tijuana, traced why and how people create 'water' by recycling household greywater (a type of 'waste'), and how these informal technologies produce diverse economies, institutions, and hydrologic flows.